Help protect against adware

 The most effective way to protect yourself against the effects of adware is prevention.
 Here’s how to help prevent adware from worming its way into your devices:

-- Click with caution: Be wary of suspicious links and attachments that can lead to adware.
-Checking the whole page or screen before you click might help you see the ruse before you fall for it.
+• Click with caution: Be wary of suspicious links and attachments that can lead to adware and check the whole web page before you click anywhere.
+Don’t disable your ad blocker either — doing so could bombard you with annoying and potentially-malicious ads that are hard to avoid.

 How to get rid of adware